antonoro/TheSocialDistancer/README.md

 ### 2.3: How to launch

-I used nodemon to relaunch our project after every change, but using the standard npm start command is fine as well.
+I added nodemon to relaunch the project after every change, so using yarn start works fine.

 ```
 yarn start